arkworks-rs/algebra/CONTRIBUTING.md

 ## Branch Structure

-`curves` has its default branch as `master`, which is where PRs are merged into.
+`algebra` has its default branch as `master`, which is where PRs are merged into.
 Releases will be periodically made, on no set schedule.
 All other branches should be assumed to be miscellaneous feature development branches.

 All downstream users of the library should be using tagged versions of the library pulled from cargo.